MissStrong/ICD2O/Notes/Unit 1/Note 20 - Key Pressing.md

 ![](../../Images/Key_Released_1.png)

-Next unit we'll see how to detect specific keys.
+Later, we'll see how to detect specific keys.